jaalto/project--shell-script-performance-and-portability/doc/RESULTS.md

 ## Notes

-Split file into chunks and run grep(1) in parallel for each chunk.
+The idea was to split file into chunks and run grep` in parallel for each chunk.

-The grep(1) by itself is very fast.
-The startup time of perl(1) is taking the toll with the parallel if the file sizes are relatively small (test file: ~600 lines).
+The `grep` by itself is very fast.
+The startup time of `parallel`, implemented in `perl`, is taking the toll with the parallel if the file sizes are relatively small (test file: ~600 lines).

 # t-command-grep.sh